Contract recommendations to safeguard all parties.

 Rights of Intended Parents

 11. Policies, standards, practices, and protections related to international commercial surrogacy must apply equally without regard to sex, gender identity, sexual orientation, marital status, disability, or religion of the intended parents.

 12. Non-genetic intended parents must not be denied legal recognition of parentage, which is particularly vulnerable in the cases of same-sex or transgender couples.

 13. Prior to entering into a surrogacy contract, the intended parents must have access to up-to-date accurate information about: surrogacy laws in their country of residence regarding judgment of parentage and citizenship of the child; surrogacy regulation in the country where the surrogate resides; medical information related to egg provision (donation), in vitro fertilization, and surrogacy; and potential legal, medical, and other conflicts that may arise as a result of entering into a surrogacy contract.

 Rights of Egg Providers (Donors)

-14. Egg providers must be given full and accurate medical information about all aspects of the egg retrieval process, including hormonal stimulation and surgical removal of eggs and known short- and long-term risks.
-They should also be informed that, currently, there is insufficient research to determine the long-term effects of hormonal stimulation for egg retrieval.
+14. Egg providers must be given full and accurate medical information about all aspects of the egg retrieval process, including hormonal stimulation, surgical removal of eggs, and known short- and long-term risks.
+They should also be informed that there is currently insufficient research to determine the long-term effects of hormonal stimulation for egg retrieval.

-18. Egg providers must have access to medical care—whether through a health insurance policy or access to medical care—that covers any medical costs, including hospitalization, related to the hormonal stimulation and egg retrieval process.
+17. Egg providers must have access to medical care—whether through a health insurance policy or access to medical services—that covers any medical costs, including hospitalization, related to the hormonal stimulation and egg retrieval process.
 Clinics must monitor egg providers throughout the process and conduct at least one follow-up visit after retrieval so that any complications or adverse outcomes can be addressed.